Maigret (2022 film): Filming

-Filming was originally scheduled to begin at the end of 2019.
+Principal photography was originally scheduled to begin at the end of 2019.
 The film was delayed due to the COVID-19 pandemic and the confinements implemented in France.
 In November 2020, it was announced that filming would begin in February 2021.
 Filming began on 8 February 2021.
 Filming took place in the Île-de-France region, lasting until 19 March 2021.

 Reception

 Box office

-Maigret grossed $0 in North America and a worldwide total of $5.8 million, against a production budget of about $6.6 million.
-For its opening day in France, the film topped the box office among new releases with 57,941 admissions (including 19,800 in preview screenings), out of 585 prints.
+Maigret grossed a worldwide total of $5.9 million, against a production budget of about $6.6 million.
+For its opening day in France, the film topped the box office among new releases with 57,941 admissions (including 19,800 in preview screenings), from a total of 585 screens.
 The film ranked ahead of Compagnons (12,475) and Zaï zaï zaï zaï (12,048).

 At the end of its first week at the French box office, the film ranked third overall with 260,011 admissions, behind the French comedy Maison de retraite (384,940) and ahead of another French comedy, Super-héros malgré lui (168,679).

 For its second week of release, Maigret finished in the French box office chart at fourth place with 129,947 admissions (389,958 cumulative).
 It was again flanked by Maison de retraite (303,654) and Super-héros malgré lui (102,549).
 The film would continue to drop in the French chart, ranking in sixth place with 82,613 additional admissions for 472,571 cumulative admissions.
 The film was preceded by Uncharted (199,757) and followed by Super-héros malgré lui (61,104).

 Critical response

+Maigret received an average rating of 3.7 out of 5 stars on the French website AlloCiné, based on 29 reviews.

 In general, critics praised Depardieu's performance in the title role.
 Adrien Gombeaud of Les Echos wrote, "A sumptuous detective adaptation, Maigret, by the grace of Depardieu, also becomes a great film about the loss of a child."
 Frédéric Strauss of Télérama wrote, "Massive and replete with earthly power, Gérard Depardieu is also completely open to let us guess the intimate and less familiar side of a commissaire who lives in his thoughts, with those that haunt him.
 Impressive."

 Some critics were less enthusiastic.
 Didier Péron of Libération wrote, "the director of Les Bronzés enlists Depardieu and, in the mothballs of this over-decorated and accessorized adaptation, neutralizes the residual passion of the freewheeling and totally withdrawn (or drunk...) star."
 Gaël Golhen of Première wrote, "The intentions are there, interesting, and the approach unquestionable.
 But we are left with the impression of a breathless attempt that misses the degree of excess and scale necessary to certify it in the ranks of great haunting or theoretical films."